Breaking the mass-sheet degeneracy in strong lensing mass modeling with weak lensing observations: Introduction

 Hence, the development of independent and complementary methodology to break the MSD are highly desired.
 Another method to break the MSD that was proposed is using absolute lensing magnification constraints from lensed type-Ia SNe \citep{Kolatt:1998, OguriKawano:2003, Foxley-Marrable:2018, BirrerSNe:2022}.
 This method requires extensive and prompt spectroscopic and imaging follow-up observations, a well standardizable magnitude of SNe to higher redshift, as well as the precise mitigation of the micro-lensing impact on the lensing magnification \citep[see e.g.,][]{Foxley-Marrable:2018}.

 In this paper, we put forward and quantitatively assess a new method to constrain the MSD-related uncertainty in strong lens mass modeling using galaxy shape weak gravitational lensing measurements.
-Combined analyses of strong and weak gravitational lensing are a common practice in galaxy cluster analyses \citep[e.g.,][and references therein]{Bradac:2005, Cacciato:2006, Diego:2007, Merten:2009} and have also successfully been applied to galaxy-scale gravitational lenses to constrain the halo mass and the shape of the dark matter profile \citep[e.g.,][and references therein]{Gavazzi:2007, Sonnenfeld:2018}.
+We examine the use of stacked galaxy shear/lensing profiles of self-similar galaxies to constrain the MSD for individual strong lensing deflectors.
+The close statistical match of a larger population of deflector for the weak lensing analysis with a strong lensing sample is a requirement for this method to work.
+Combined analyses of strong and weak gravitational lensing are a common practice in galaxy cluster analyses \citep[e.g.,][and references therein]{Bradac2004, Bradac:2005, Cacciato:2006, Diego:2007, Merten:2009} and have also successfully been applied to galaxy-scale gravitational lenses to constrain the halo mass and the shape of the dark matter profile \citep[e.g.,][and references therein]{Gavazzi:2007, Sonnenfeld:2018}.
 In this work we present a methodology to constrain the MSD-effect relevant for the measurement of the Hubble constant.

 The mathematical form of the MST is an infinitely extending sheet of constant projected mass density.
 There is no physically viable interpretation that results in a pure MST.
 Any density perturbation eventually has to decline to the cosmological background density at some radial scale.
 There exist a variety of physically valid scenarios where the excess density goes to zero at large angular radii that approximate to high precision the effect of an MST on the scale of strong lensing observables \citep[see e.g.,][]{Blumetal2020, Birrer2020}.
 Any of these valid approximations to an MST will lead to imprints on the shear profile at some angular radius far beyond the Einstein radius of a strong lens.
 If we have a continuous, or sufficiently continuous, radial measurement of the shear profile from the Einstein radius out to scales where we confidently can state that there should not be excess surface mass density to be present, we can break all components of the MSD relevant for TDC.
 An illustration of the strong and weak lensing regimes are shown in Fig.\ \ref{fig:illustration}.